 - Vase gems

-- These fillers (for the gaps between the flat-marbles) are sold under various names.
+These fillers (for the gaps between the flat marbles) are sold under various names.
 It really helps to see them in-person or read the size descriptions carefully online.
-You want to be sure they are the size, colours, and textures you want for your project.
+You want to be sure they are the size, colors, and textures you want for your project.

 More Ideas for Decorative Materials

-- GE Silicone II works very nicely as an adhesive for outdoor garden art projects because it is permanent.
+- GE II silicone sealant (outdoor, waterproof, clear) works very nicely as an adhesive for outdoor garden art projects because it is permanent.

 - This means you cannot remove it once it has dried.